pelya/openttd-android/os/emscripten/README.md

 Building with Emscripten works with emsdk 3.0.0 and above.

-You will also need autoconf, libharfbuzz-dev, and libicu-dev installed on your host OS.
+You will also need libharfbuzz-dev and libicu-dev installed on your host OS.

 ```
-  sudo apt-get install autoconf automake libtool libharfbuzz-dev libicu-dev
+  sudo apt-get install autoconf automake libtool gperf libharfbuzz-dev libicu-dev

   ./emscripten-build.sh
 ```